Updated December 6, 2025; Feb. 2/26

 ______ ( I describe my true response)

-I’ll already be externalizing it: take responsibility for hurting you with my lazy consideration, which was caused by my anxiety, and suffer my punishment without complaint.
+I’ll already be externalizing it: take responsibility (admit I’m the cause) for hurting you with my lazy consideration, which was caused by my anxiety, and suffer my punishment without complaint.
 And if appropriate, that is, this isn’t the hundredth time I’ve hurt you, apologize.
-Then work to change the anxiety that causes my greediness by doing the Seeing Sequence as many times as the change requires.
+Then work to change the anxiety that causes my lazy consideration by doing the Seeing Sequence as many times as the change requires.
 (Looks like I’ll be working at it day and night at first).
 What was your punishment of me?
-You do absolutely nothing, thus leaving it all up to me.
+You do absolutely nothing, while not hiding your pain, thus leaving it all up to me.
 Ouch!

 Postscript